ssanj/babyloncandle-docker/data/posts/2024-01-24-working-with-rust-result-part-8.md

 ## The question mark operator

 Rust has the [question mark operator](https://doc.rust-lang.org/reference/expressions/operator-expr.html#the-question-mark-operator) (`?`) which allows you to simply return an error or extract a success value.
-You can think of it as an `unwrap` on `Ok` with an immediate return on `Err` instead of panic-ing.
+You can think of it as an `unwrap` on `Ok` with an immediate return on `Err`, instead of panic-ing.
 Here's another the definition of `and_numbers` which uses the `?` operator:

 ```{.rust .scrollx}
 fn add_numbers_2(one: &str, two: &str, three: &str) -> Result<u32, ParseIntError> {